Ogundele-Abimbolu/LITA-Capstone-Project/README.md

 ## Tools Used:
 * Excel for data exploration
 * SQL for querying and analysis
-* Power BI for interactive data visualization
+* Power BI for interactive data visualisation

 # Data Analysis